 In this case, only one of the white rooks occupies a semi-open file.

 At the same time, the rook on d1 hits on the black pawn on d6, forcing his opponent to always keep an eye on it.
-His other rook has been placed on c1 – not an open file, but an important one, whatsoever.
+He has placed his other rook on c1 – not an open file, but an important one, whatsoever.
 From here, it supports the c4 pawn, but will also make possible different tactical ideas against the black queen on c7.

 The pawn structure is an important part of the game and, as you will discover, one of the elements on which chess strategy relies most.
 One of the first things to understand and remember throughout a game is that a healthy pawn structure means a solid, safe position.